 Global Youth Network

-Joel will be working with Global Youth Volunteer Network, a Canadian non-profit that focuses on immersing youth in social justice issues through community exchanges.
-Currently, a community exchange is planned for May 2013 to an Indigenous community in Saskatchewan.
-The focus will be for university students to participate in on-going community initiatives as well as engage in a cultural exchange.
-The goal is to help mobilize Indigenous and non-Indigenous Canadians to build stronger and healthier relationships through education and friendship in an environment that is inclusive, accepting, and engaging.
-Participants in this project are welcome to join!
-Please contact Joel at email@example.com for more information.
+Joel worked with Global Youth Volunteer Network, a Canadian non-profit that focuses on immersing youth in social justice issues through community exchanges.
+A community exchange occurred in May 2013 with an Indigenous community in Saskatchewan.
+The focus was for university students to participate in on-going community initiatives as well as engage in a cultural exchange.
+The goal was to help mobilize Indigenous and non-Indigenous Canadians to build stronger and healthier relationships through education and friendship in an environment that is inclusive, accepting, and engaging.

 Human Rights Initiatives

-Jackson is developing a Human Rights framework which he will use in assisting in the development of a Human Rights assessment tool.
-In addition, Jackson is conducting media analyses of recent key events of importance for Aboriginal Peoples across Canada including Stephen Harper's apology on June 11, 2008, and the signing of the UN Declaration on the Right of Indigenous Peoples on November 12, 2010, as well as media on contemporary Aboriginal issues around Human Rights and self-governance.
+Jackson developed a Human Rights framework which he used to assist in the development of a Human Rights assessment tool.
+In addition, Jackson conducted media analyses of key events of importance for Aboriginal Peoples across Canada including Stephen Harper's apology on June 11, 2008, and the signing of the UN Declaration on the Right of Indigenous Peoples on November 12, 2010, as well as media on contemporary Aboriginal issues around Human Rights and self-governance.

-Sheri will complete her PhD degree in geography (resource and environmental management) at Laurier in December 2012.
-In January 2013, she begins coordination activities among the research team and project collaborators, and will contribute to publication materials generated through the project.
-She will bring to this role her personal and professional experiences as a First Nations community member, and add to the research project an investigation of the role indigenous rights and global governance institutions play in water security for indigenous peoples.
+Sheri completed her PhD degree in geography (resource and environmental management) at Laurier in December 2012.
+In January 2013, she began coordination activities among the research team and project collaborators, and contributed to publication materials generated through the project.
+She investigated he role indigenous rights and global governance institutions play in water security for indigenous peoples.